 - Where do they do most of their shopping?

 - What are you going to do for them?

 Once you have answered these questions, you have a solid base line for what topics you should write about.
 Honing in on a niche for your blog will help you to attract the exact visitors you want!
 This is key in not only building first time traffic, but also in turning those visitors into regular readers who provide consistent traffic to your blog.

 2. Keyword Research

 I can’t say enough about how properly following SEO practices can help you drive traffic to your new blog and increase your pageviews.
 If you can obtain organic reach, then you stand a solid chance at creating a loyal fan base.

 However, the first step for SEO (Search Engine Optimization), is to get the right keywords.
 I highly recommend that you check out this Learn to Blog Hangouts post on how to use Webmaster Tools for Keyword Research.
-I have to say that their Skyrocket printable course is an excellent starting point for getting your SEO on the right track!

 3. Gain Newsletter Subscribers